subhankar01/subhankar01/README.md

 - [Google Scholar](https://scholar.google.com.sg/citations?user=MSXb0xoAAAAJ&hl=en)
 - [Research Gate](https://www.researchgate.net/profile/Subhankar-Sen-2)

-I am always looking for research collaborations with individuals dedicated in the grey area between Deep Learning and Computer Vision.
+I am always looking for research collaborations with individuals dedicated at the intersection of Deep Learning and Computer Vision.
 Email is the best way to reach out to me in this case.😊